A Brief History of Emoji

 In today’s digital world, emojis have become a commonplace and natural extension to how we communicate.
 They allow us to convey nuance, emotion, and complex information with unmatched brevity.
 But how did we…

-You give out your personal information all the time.
+Let’s audit your privacy, because you give out your personal information all the time!